actellim/ChocAn/docs/analysis.md

         Display "Cancelled"
         STOP

-10. Ask BillingControl to store a new service record in the DataCenter The record must include:
+10. Ask BillingControl to store a new ServiceRecord in the DataCenter The record must include:
         - provider number
         - member number